Will-Ma-02/Sorting-Calculator/README.md

 The calculator is run using built-in commands, When you start the calculator, you can type CMDS to see a list of commands.
 The user can type the command NEWLIST to generate a random unsorted integer list, and VIEWLIST to print it out.
 There are currently 4 algorithms that have been implemented that the user can then run as a command to sort their list.

-## These are currently supported by the calulator:
+## These algorithms are currently supported by the calulator:
 1. BUBBLESORT (bubblesort),
 2. INSERTSORT (insertionsort)
 3. QUICKSORT (quicksort)